The irony of Steve Martin's life isn't lost on him

 It’s an attempt to synthesize all the Steve Martins, or at least line them up next to each other.
 The “King Tut” guy with the arrow through his head.
 The “wild and crazy guy.”
 The “Jerk.”
 The Grammy-winner.
 The novel writer.
 And the self-lacerating comic who says in the film: “I guarantee I had no talent.
 None.”

-“Just because you do a lot of things doesn’t mean they’re good,” Martin says.
+“I’m going to say something very immodest: I have a modesty about my career,” Martin says, chuckling.
+“Just because you do a lot of things doesn’t mean they’re good.
 I know that time evaluates things.
 So there’s nothing for me to stand on to evaluate my efforts.
 But an outsider can make sense of it.”

 Neville, who joined the video call from his home in Pasadena, California, didn’t set out to make two films about Martin.
 But six months into the process, it crystalized for him as the right structure.
 Through lines emerged.